Kurento/kurento/kurento-magic-mirror/README.md

 Kurento one-to-one Node.js tutorial
 ===================================

-This project creates a bi-directional videophone.
+This project creates a WebRTC loopback with a filter that detect faces and put them an overlayed image of a hat.

 The source code of this project can be cloned from the [GitHub repository].